 Beginning in the late 1990s, redevelopment in Honolulu’s Chinatown has seen a proliferation of new restaurants, bars, lounges, art galleries, and custom clothing and boutique shops.
 Although some have come and gone, many remain and have enjoyed relative success.
-Because of this, and Chinatown’s proximity to historic Aloha Tower, the number of visitors has steadily increased.
-It has been particularly notable within the past year or so.
+Because of this, and because of Chinatown’s proximity to historic Aloha Tower, the number of visitors has steadily increased.

-Transportation options for Waikiki visitors to get to Chinatown have also expanded, with TheBus being the most popular.
-Of course, gig-economy rideshares like Uber and Lyft have also increased the accessibility of Chinatown for visitors and residents alike.
+Transportation options for Chinatown visitors have also expanded, with TheBus being the most popular.
+Of course, rideshares like Uber and Lyft have also increased the accessibility of Chinatown for visitors and residents alike.

 Still, many visitors choose to drive their rental vehicles into Chinatown.
-And while this a perfectly fine option, visitors driving in to the area will soon come up against what even the most experienced Honolulu drivers face daily: finding parking.
+And while this is a perfectly fine option, visitors driving into the area will soon come up against what even the most experienced Honolulu drivers face daily: finding parking.

-Metered street parking is available through most of Chinatown.
-But it is a bustling area and hoping to find a $1.50/hr metered stall will always be something of a crap-shoot during peak hours.
-But there are several public lots in the Chinatown area that offer non-extortionate rates and convenient locations.
-(One notorious lot charges $12/hr, and became infamous for attaching the dreaded “boot” to the tires of offending vehicles.
-After numerous complaints, the City made the “boot” illegal.)
+Metered street parking is available throughout most of Chinatown.
+But it is a bustling area, and hoping to find a $1.50/hr metered stall will always be something of a crap shoot during peak hours.

 Harbor Court Tower